Visa Free Travel

 For many of the world’s people, the United States remains a “shining city on a hill,” and is perceived as a bastion of personal liberty and economic opportunity.
 The United States is a vast country, with vibrant cities, sprawling agricultural belts, and resurgent post-industrial areas where new arrivals can find affordable homes or attractive investment opportunities.
 American higher education and healthcare are top notch, the economy is strong and diversified, and the country remains welcoming to investors who hope to secure their own piece of the American dream.

-Applicants can handle their investment on an individual basis, such as by starting a company, but many prefer to apply through one of the country’s 882 designated regional centers, which pool investors’ resources to fund large-scale projects such as real-estate developments or hotels.
+Applicants can handle their investment on an individual basis, such as by starting a company, but many prefer to apply through one of the USCIS-designated regional centers, which pool investors’ resources to fund projects such as real-estate developments.
 Regional centers can take care of the investor’s managerial obligations, freeing them of day-to-day involvement in the funded project.
 While independent EB-5 investors must create actual jobs in the business they fund, regional centers also have the advantage of being allowed to claim indirect or induced employment, in which certain expenditures and revenues are presumed to create jobs at a given rate.

-Investments in the EB-5 program must be sustained for the duration of the application process, until the investor successfully earns a permanent green card.
+Investments in the EB-5 program must be sustained for the duration of the application process and until the investor has achieved at least two years of conditional green card status.
 Some investors, facing long wait times while their papers are processed, see the projects they initially invested in completed before they’re able to complete their EB-5 process, and developers attempt to repay their investments.
-In such cases, the capital must be redistributed to other approved projects in order to maintain their application.
-More than $16.6 billion in invested capital is expected to be redeployed from completed EB-5 projects to new projects by 2020.
+In such cases, the capital must be redeployed to other projects in order to maintain compliance with USCIS’ current EB-5 policy.

-Investors who don’t need a pathway to citizenship can also consider an E-2 visa — available only to nationals of selected countries — which confers a temporary but renewable visa in exchange for a “substantial” business investment.
-There’s no hard-and-fast rule about how much must be invested, and some investors have successfully obtained E-2 status with investments of just a few tens of thousands of dollars.
-There’s no scope for obtaining permanent status or citizenship via the E-2 route, but in some cases a temporary, renewable visa can provide tax advantages over more permanent options.
+Investors who don’t need a straightforward pathway to citizenship can also consider an E-2 visa — available only to nationals of selected countries — which confers a temporary but renewable visa in exchange for a “substantial” business investment.
+There is no hard-and-fast rule about how much must be invested, and some investors have successfully obtained E-2 status with investments of just a few tens of thousands of dollars.
+E-2 applicants first apply at a U.S. consulate or embassy abroad and can then remain in the United States indefinitely through “extension of status” applications with USCIS, as long as the E-2 business continues to operate.
+In some cases, a temporary, renewable visa can provide tax advantages over more permanent options.

 Sign up to receive a free copy of our industry leading global immigration magazine